Equivalence between divisibility and monotonic decrease of information in classical and quantum stochastic processes: The semiclassical case

-\textit{The semiclassical and classical cases.}---Even though our analysis has been focused so far on the case of quantum dynamical mappings, we now show how the classical case too can also be treated within the same framework, under some further assumptions.
-This is done by passing through the intermediate, `semiclassical' case of dynamical mappings $(\mN^i)_{i\ge0}$ such that, for all $i\ge 1$, $[\mN^i(\rho_S),\mN^i(\rho'_S)]=0$, for all $\rho_S,\rho'_S\in\sD(\sH_S)$.
-Notice that the commutation relation is required to hold for all times but the initial one: the system, at $t=t_0$, is assumed to be quantum and its state space is, therefore, non-commuting.
+Even though our analysis has been focused so far on the case of quantum dynamical mappings, we now show how the classical case too can also be treated within the same framework, under some further assumptions.
+This is done by passing through the intermediate case of `semiclassical' dynamical mappings, defined as sequences of channels $(\mN^i)_{i\ge0}$ with commuting output, i.e.,

+for all $i\ge 1$ and for all $\rho_S,\rho'_S\in\sD(\sH_S)$.
+Notice that the commutativity condition is required to hold for all times $t_i>t_0$: the system is assumed to be initially quantum and its state space, at $t_0$, is generally non-commuting.
 One can think of semiclassical dynamical mappings as sequences of completely decohering (sometimes dubbed `quantum-to-classical' or just `qc') channels, e.g, sequences of complete non-degenerate projective (von Neumann) measurements.

-We can now state the first main result of this paper as follows (for a more general statement and its proof, see Lemma~2 in the Supplemental Material~\cite{appendix}): \begin{proposition}[Semiclassical case] A given discrete-time semiclassical dynamical mapping is divisible if and only if it is information decreasing. \end{proposition}
+We can now state the first main result of this paper as follows: \begin{proposition}[Semiclassical case] A given discrete-time semiclassical dynamical mapping is divisible if and only if it is information decreasing. \end{proposition}